Woodland, California: Beginnings

 In 1851, the year after California became a state and Yolo County was formed, "Uncle Johnny" Morris settled at what is now the corner of First and Clover Streets in Woodland.
 Two years later Henry Wyckoff arrived and built a store he named "Yolo City".
-The new Yolo City might have stayed a singular store if Frank S. Freeman had not bought it and acquired 160 acre of land in 1857.
+The new Yolo City might have stayed a singular store if Frank S. Freeman, the man responsible for the establishment of the post office, had not bought it and acquired 160 acre of land in 1857.
 Freeman began to develop a town that he hoped would be a trading center for one of the richest crop-growing areas in America.
 He gave land to anyone who would clear it and build a home.
 In 1859, Freeman suggested that the town be called Woodland, which the post office accepted.
 On July 5, 1861, the Woodland Post Office was established and Freeman became Postmaster.
 He lost no time in developing the town by leasing or selling commercial buildings.

 The 1860s were a time of opportunity.
 The county seat was permanently moved to Woodland after Washington, California (now a part of West Sacramento) flooded.
 Schools, homes, churches, and a cemetery were built.
 The town's newspaper, the Daily Democrat and a rail line was built.
 In 1869, the California Pacific Railroad Company constructed a line between Davisville (now Davis) and Marysville with a Woodland station in the area of College Street and Lincoln Avenue.
 The rail line expanded and was eventually acquired by Southern Pacific Railroad.
 The track was then relocated from College Street to East Street, the eastern edge of the city at that point.
 The addition of the railroad led to the expansion of Woodland.
 Before the railroad came, people were building primarily from Main Street northward.
 Later expansion headed west and south.

 In 1870 the population of Woodland was estimated to be 1,600 people, 647 of whom were registered voters.
 Signatures were collected to petition for the incorporation of the town.
 The City of Woodland was incorporated in 1871 and its residents soon had regular train and telegraph operations, telephone services, gas, water, electricity, street lights, and graveled streets.
 Byron Jackson, inventor of the centrifugal pump, opened a machine shop in Woodland in 1872.
 The business moved to San Francisco in 1879, supplying highly efficient pumps for ground water irrigation which transformed agriculture and industry in California.